HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 • One of the problems with useful emulsions is that the two main components, the two immiscible liquids, tend to separate out rendering the emulsion useless for its designed purpose.

-• The way round this is to use an emulsifying agent (emulsifier) which inhibits the separation of the emulsion back into two layers.
+• The way round this is to use an emulsifying agent (emulsifier) which inhibits the separation of the emulsion back into two layers - two materials that cannot completely mix e.g. a solution or a mixture of gases or miscible liquids.

 • Emulsions are very important in food preparations, pharmaceutical products, cosmetic preparations, insecticide sprays, oil-based paints an water-based emulsion paints.